The heart of man plans his way,

 5) Minus your original number

-I love how God warns Judah’s king that even with His prophetic revealing as to what He has planned, he cannot thwart it, no matter what he attempts to do to go against it:
+I love how God warns Judah’s king that even with His prophetic revealing as to what He has planned, the king cannot thwart it, no matter what he attempts to do to go against it:

 Jeremiah 37:6-10 (HCSB)